noyobo/mobx-react-router3-boilerplate/README.md

 mobx-react-boilerplate
 =====================

-A minimal application that combines [MobX](https://mobxjs.github.io/mobx) with [React](https://facebook.github.io/react).
+A minimal application that combines [MobX](https://mobxjs.github.io/mobx) with [React](https://facebook.github.io/react) abd [React-Router](https://github.com/ReactTraining/react-router).
 Supports ES6 and JSX compilation through babel.

 * For a more sophisticated project to start with, see the full TodoMVC implementation: [mobx-react-todomvc](https://github.com/mobxjs/mobx-react-todomvc).